My Facebook group has thousands of followers. It’s a great place to get more free tips and discussion. Click here to join the group now.

 If we could climb inside our boss’ head we might find all kinds of interesting things.
 Some of it might bother us, but some would surprise us, too.
 Since we can’t possibly know all the intentions of our boss, the best place to start is by assuming the best in them.

 That allows you to kick off your discussion giving them the benefit of the doubt and allowing them some space to explain their intentions.
 Consider something like the following:

-“I know you don’t intentionally want to make the patients feel like you don’t care.
-In fact I know from most of your interactions where I have been present that you always show a great deal of concern.
+“I know you don’t intentionally want to make the customers feel like you don’t care.
+In fact, I know most of your interactions are excellent.
 However, yesterday something seemed a little off when you were talking with Mr. Jones…”

 Summertime is the season that often leads to major life decisions, such as buying a home, moving or a job change.
 If you are looking for a new job that is in the same line of work, you may be able to deduct some of your job hunting expenses on your federal income tax return.

 Here are seven things the IRS wants you to know about deducting costs related to your job search:

 - To qualify for a deduction, your expenses must be spent on a job search in your current occupation.
 You may not deduct expenses you incur while looking for a job in a new occupation.

 - You can deduct employment and outplacement agency fees you pay while looking for a job in your present occupation.
 If your employer pays you back in a later year for employment agency fees, you must include the amount you received in your gross income, up to the amount of your tax benefit in the earlier year.